A Hope for Philosophy II The European Path and Chinese Opportunity

 As the final work by Ye Xiushan, one of the most famous philosophers and philosophy scholars in China, this two-volume title scrutinizes the historical development of both Chinese and Western philosophies, aiming to explore the convergence between the two philosophical traditions.

-The title will appeal to scholars, student and general readers interested in philosophical history, comparative philosophy, Chinese philosophy, and Western philosophy ranging from Greek philosophy, German classic philosophy to contemporary continental philosophy.
+This title will appeal to scholars, students, and general readers interested in philosophical history, comparative philosophy, Chinese philosophy, and Western philosophy ranging over Greek philosophy, German classic philosophy, and contemporary continental philosophy.

 1. The Spiritual durée of Chinese Philosophy: A Theoretical Investigation 2.
 The Spiritual durée of Chinese Philosophy: A Historical Investigation 8.
 Daoist Philosophical Thought 3.
 The Great Union Between Political Governance and Philosophical Schools in Han Dynasty 4.
 Philosophical Approach in Buddhist Thought 5.
 History of Philosophical Thought During Song and Ming Dynasties